Level 3 Applied Science

 Are there any additional costs associated with the course?

-Costs will be kept to a minimum, however you should expect to contribute to trips and visits, and you will be required to wear a uniform top.
-We have a recommended reading list of relevant science/forensic books which you shall be informed of on commencement of the course.
-You will also need stationary, USB pen drive / memory stick, scientific calculator, and money for printing.
+Costs will be kept to a minimum however you should expect to contribute to trips and visits, and you will be required to wear a lab coat during practical sessions with suitable eye protection worn throughout, the cost of which is £10-£15.
+You will also need stationary, scientific calculator and money for printing.
+Trips costs are payable by students but may be subsidised

 Other similar courses